Canon 1D Mark II N vs Sony A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II N and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II N and the A900 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the A900 was followed by the Sony A99.
 Further information on the features and operation of the 1D Mark II N and A900 can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Sony A900 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II N: